Post-click is the practice of engaging visitors after they click an advertisement. When I joined Samsung Ads, the product was at

 abandon rate decreased by 42%.

 We helped advertisers maximize brand engagement to drive useful results.
-In 2018, we increased traffic to an automotive brand
+Last year, we increased traffic to an automotive brand

 site by 4.4x, adding incremental reach and efficiency to TV and digital advertising.